1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

     ![](../Images/new-create-publish-powerbi-march-21.png)

-    >**Note**: Remember that we renamed our tables.
-One of the reasons we did this was to make them user friendly for Q & A
+    >**Note:** Remember that we renamed our tables.
+One of the reasons we did this was to make them user-friendly for Q & A

 1. In the top right of the screen, click **Pin Visual**.

     ![](../Images/new-create-publish-powerbi-march-22.png)

 1. The **Pin to dashboard** dialog box opens.
-Make sure that **Existing dashboard (1)** is selected and **VanArsdel (2)** is selected in the drop-down and then click **Pin (3)** to pin the visual to the **VanArsdel** dashboard.
+Make sure that **Existing dashboard (1)** is selected and **VanArsdel (2)** is selected in the drop-down, and then click **Pin (3)** to pin the visual to the **VanArsdel** dashboard.

     ![](../Images/pb48.png)

 1. Close the alert dialog boxes.

-1. Click **Exit Q&A** from upper left corner to navigate back to the dashboard.
+1. Click **Exit Q&A** from the upper left corner to navigate back to the dashboard.

     ![](../Images/new-create-publish-powerbi-march-23.png)

-1. Notice that the visual is added as tile to the dashboard.
-Clicking on the treemap visual will navigate you back to the Q & A section.
+1. Notice that the visual is added as a tile to the dashboard.
+Clicking on the treemap visual will navigate you back to the Q&A section.

     ![](../Images/new-create-publish-powerbi-march-24.png)

-    >**Note**: Power BI quickly searches different subsets of your dataset while applying a set of sophisticated algorithms to discover potentially interesting insights.
+    >**Note:** Power BI quickly searches different subsets of your dataset while applying a set of sophisticated algorithms to discover potentially interesting insights.
 You can run insights against a dataset or a dashboard tile.

 1. Let’s generate insights on a dashboard tile.
 When we run insights on a dashboard tile, instead of searching for insights against an entire dataset, the search is narrowed to the data used to create a single dashboard tile.
 This is often referred to as scoped insights.